gbaliarda/tpe-redes-kubernetes/README.md

 ### 8. Apply the Ingress configuration to the nginx controller

-The following command will wait for the Nginx controller pod to be ready and then apply the Ingress configuration to it:
+The command below will wait for the Nginx Ingress controller pod to be ready, and then apply the Ingress configuration to it:

 ```bash
 kubectl wait --namespace ingress-nginx --for=condition=ready pod --selector=app.kubernetes.io/component=controller --timeout=180s && kubectl apply -f ./nginx/ingress-nginx.yaml
 ```

-### 9. Port forward the Nginx controller to your localhost
+### 9. Port forward the Nginx controller Service

 The following command will allow you to access the Nginx controller (and hence the API) from your localhost: